SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-02-Build-low-code-app.md

 In this section, you will build a low code app in SAP AppGyver.
 Unlike previous walkthroughs such as the [Custom mobile HR app](https://github.com/SAP-samples/successfactors-extension-calculate-employee-seniority/tree/mission-sfsf-mobile-appgyver/04-CreateSAPAppGyverProject) and [Covid certificate checker](https://github.com/SAP-samples/cap-appgyver-covid-certcheck/tree/main/tutorials/4_AppGyverApp) we won't provide exhaustive steps for recreating this application.
 You can find all the key steps listed below, but in a leaner fashion.

 ## API Product Home
-* Access SAP AppGyver from the BTP cockpit under **Subscriptions and Instances** and create a new application
+* Access SAP AppGyver from the BTP cockpit under **Subscriptions and Instances** and create a new SAP Appgyver project from the list
-* Enable BTP authentication
+* Activate Auth > Enable Authentication > BTP authentication
-* Create a new integration and select the LCDevPortal destination from the previous step
+* Create a new integration under Data > Add Integration > Destination and select the LCDevPortal destination from the previous step
 * Enable the Applications, APIProducts, and APIProxies entities and save (use the browse data feature to make sure everything is working)
 * Open the default empty page and rename it to **Home**.
 Create 2 more pages and name them **Applications Detail** and **API Product Detail**
 * On the **Home** page install and add a Basic card list component to the canvas